 Completing both a BSW and MSW at an accelerated four year pace means you can start taking on urgent social issues and improving the lives of those affected by them sooner.
 Ready to start your career in social work?
 Read more about the 3+1 program below, request more information or apply now!

 Classroom and field learning have a synergistic and critical relationship within social work education.
 Our students prepare gradually for the profession through theoretical learning in the classroom and hands-on learning in the field.
 First, students fulfill service-learning hours and then are placed in formal internships.

-An MSW is an incredibly versatile degree that qualifies you for a wide variety of challenging and fulfilling clinical roles.
+Our accelerated 3+1 is an incredibly versatile program that qualifies you for a wide variety of challenging and fulfilling clinical roles.
 Some possibilities include:

 - Addictions counselor

 - School social worker

 - Emergency services worker

 - Outpatient mental health therapist